 NOTICE: The Division staff currently is working remotely due to the impact of the coronavirus.
 The best way to reach us is by sending an email to: email@example.com.
 We are committed to serving you and thank you for your patience at this time.

-According to the Colorado Minimum Wage Order Number 32, effective January 1, 2016, a tipped employee is any employee engaged in an occupation in which he or she customarily and regularly receives more than $30.00 per month in tips.
+According to the Colorado Overtime and Minimum Pay Standards Order (“COMPS Order”) #36, a tipped employee is any employee engaged in an occupation in which he or she customarily and regularly receives more than $30.00 per month in tips.
 Tips include amounts designated by credit card customers on their charge slips.

 Tip Credits and Minimum Wage

-Under Wage Order 32, employers of tipped employees must pay a cash wage of at least $5.29 per hour if they claim a tip credit against their minimum hourly wage obligation.
+Under COMPS Order #36, employers of tipped employees must pay a cash wage of at least $8.98 per hour if they claim a tip credit against their minimum hourly wage obligation.

-If an employee's tips combined with the employer's cash wage of at least $5.29 per hour do not equal the minimum hourly wage of $8.31 per hour, the employer must make up the difference in cash wages.
-It is the policy of the Division of Labor that this rule applies on a weekly basis.
-The employee's tips combined with the employer's $5.29 cash wage must equal the minimum hourly wage when computed over a seven-day workweek in order for the employer to avoid making up any difference.
+If an employee's tips combined with the employer's cash wage of at least $8.98 per hour do not equal the minimum hourly wage of $12.00 per hour, the employer must make up the difference in cash wages.
+It is the policy of the Division of Labor Standards and Statistics that this rule applies on a weekly basis.
+The employee's tips combined with the employer's $8.98 cash wage must equal the minimum hourly wage when computed over a seven-day workweek in order for the employer to avoid making up any difference.